 Frida Kahlo Museum & Museo Nacional De Antropología

 As the capital that can boast of having the most museums in the world, the Frida Kahlo Museum is unmissable.
-A family house turned museum where the fiery Mexican artist was born and later lived, it’s filled with her sketches, personal items, and ample descriptions.
+A family house turned museum where the fiery Mexican artist was born and later lived, filled with her sketches, personal items, and ample descriptions.
 The Museo Nacional De Antropologia is where Mayan civilization is brought alive.
 You can easily spend half a day here, checking out the thousands of statues, carvings, paintings, and the massive surrounding park with its many walking paths.

 Tour of Teotihuacan & Tequila Tasting